 I’ve been meeting with dozens of people over these past eighteen months to provide mentoring and coaching to those who are feeling a deep sense of displacement or a sort of fogginess.
+They've been waiting for the fog to lift.
 Some have lost jobs, moved out of state, been stuck inside a tiny apartment for a year in lockdown or been working from home while trying to manage children and their homelife with little escape from the confines of their own homes.
 Some have even lost family or friends to COVID.

 There’s no denying that we’ve all been through an extremely stressful time.
 Its aftermath, even though it’s looking far more positive than last year, is still a challenge of living in uncertainty most days.
 Many of us right now are feeling as though we’re a bit stuck.
 We are coming off the pandemic still feeling a bit “blah.”

 There’s a phrase coined by Emory Psychology professor Corey Keys called “languishing” which I think just about sums it up.
 It’s a feeling of not really being depressed, not burned out, just feeling a bit aimless and a bit joyless.
 It’s a bit like just not feeling totally healthy but at the same time,we’re not able to put your finger on just what’s “off.”
 There’s nothing really wrong per se, it’s really more like a feeling of an absence of well-being.